JSchatzman/data_structures/README.md

 - **has_node(n)** - True if node n is contained in the graph, False if not.
 - **neighbors(n)** - returns the list of all nodes connected to n by edges, raises an error if n is not in g
 - **adjacent(n1, n2)** - returns True if there is an edge connecting n1 and n2, False if not, raises an error if either of the supplied nodes are not in g
+- **g.depth_first_traversal(start)** - Perform a full depth-first traversal ofthe graph beginning at start.
+Return the full visited path when traversal is complete.
+- **g.breadth_first_traversal(start)** - Perform a full breadth-first traversal of the graph, beginning at start.
+Return the full visited path when traversal is complete.

 #Testing Coverage: